RosettaCommons/documentation/scripting_documentation/RosettaScripts/composite_protocols/generalized_kic/GeneralizedKICfilter.md

 4. Alpha amino acid Ramachandran score (**type="alpha_aa_rama_check"**)<br/>This filter checks that the Ramachandran energy of a given alpha-amino acid residue is below a set threshold.
 This filter takes two additional parameters: a residue number (**residue=(&int)**) and a cutoff energy value (**rama_cutoff_energy=(&Real 0.3)**).
 The filter is intended to ensure that each alpha-amino acid in a loop is in a reasonable region of Ramachandran space.

+5. General `rama_prepro` score (**type="rama_prepro_check"**)<br/>This filter checks that the `rama_prepro` energy of a given polymeric residue is below a set threshold.
+The `rama_prepro` energy is a mainchain torsion score similar to the older `rama` energy, albeit with several advantages.
+First, it can be defined for arbitrary polymeric residue types, and not just for canonical alpha-amino acids.
+Second, it is not limited to residue types with two mainchain torsions (_e.g._ alpha-amino acids), but can be applied to arbitrary residue types (beta-amino acids, gamma-amino acids, _etc._), provided that N-dimensional Ramachandran tables exist for them.
+Third, a different Ramachandran map is used for a given residue type appearing before a proline residue (or other N-substituted residue type) in lindear sequence, allowing the effects on conformational preferences ofthe N-substitution to be taken into account.
+This filter also uses the **rama_cutoff_energy** option to specify the filtering threshold.

 ## Shorthands

 The following shorthands are defined: